MultyXu/Developing_tool_notes/Docker.md

 New session directly ssh into container
 ```
-ssh +X root@[ip.address] -p 8000
+ssh -X root@[ip.address] -p 8000
 ```

-Now the x11 should be working, test if working with xclock
+Now the x11 should be working, test if working with xclock.
+When restart the container, remember to restart the ssh service as well.